Kuari Pass Trek

 3

-Apologies for the confusion in my previous response.
+Wake up early in the morning and do not miss the morning sight of Chaukhamba peaks.
+After having breakfast leave for khullara camp.
 The Kuari Pass trek does not typically include a campsite or viewpoint called “Gulling” or “khullara campsite.”
 Therefore, there may have been a misunderstanding or misinformation.

 4